Have Questions? 855-984-2036

 Elevated cortisol levels can impact balance by exhibiting a negative correlation with balance tests.
 Additionally, cortisol can influence blood sugar levels and the sleep/wake cycle, both of which are crucial for maintaining balance.

 Understanding the impact of stress hormones on our balance and overall well-being is key to effectively managing stress-induced vertigo.
+By recognizing these signs and symptoms, you can take proactive steps to mitigate stress and protect your body from its pervasive effects.

 The prevention of vertigo episodes is heavily reliant on the identification and management of stress.
 By acknowledging that stress and anxiety can lead to a range of psychological and physiological responses, including vertigo, we can promote overall well-being.